MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Signing.md

 `Add-Signature.ps1` script before you run it.

 > [!IMPORTANT]
-> The script must be saved using ASCII or UTF8NoBOM encoding.You can sign a
+> The script must be saved using ASCII or UTF8NoBOM encoding.
+You can sign a
 > script file that uses a different encoding.
 But the script fails to run or the
 > module containing the script fails to import.